 As a result, most companies have been forced to suspend or cancel dividends so they can hoard cash as they prepare to have their balance sheets tested over the coming months.
 In light of all of this, it is unsurprising that the coronavirus has caused most equities to plummet.

 Despite the FTSE 100’s heavy losses, some constituents have managed to buck the downtrend.
 We have a look at four stocks that are managing to outperform the wider index.
-You can trade these stocks.
+You can invest or trade these stocks.